 You can support gender equality and women’s empowerment by getting involved in several ways.
 First, stay informed and join conversations like our #RYTHMConnect platform for discussions that matter.

 Understanding women’s empowerment also means teaching a sense of gender equality from a young age. “(The stereotype) that boys are stronger, and girls should be subservient, still exists,” Amy said.
 “When this is perpetuated from a young age, it can become permanent.”

 Have a favourite woman-owned business?
 Spend your money there.
-This is an excellent time as any to indirectly financially support many small and medium enterprises (SME) and micro-enterprises.
+Now is an excellent time to indirectly financially support many small and medium enterprises (SMEs) and micro-enterprises.
 There is no shortage of female-owned businesses you can help.

 There is more reason to show you care beyond marking IWD.
 The past two years have been particularly challenging for women entrepreneurs due to the COVID-19 pandemic.
 Many of their businesses have been left behind.
-Honour them by ordering that delicious home-baked cake and hand-made costume jewellery and everything in between from individuals holding up our economy in no small part.
+Honour them by ordering that delicious home-baked cake, hand-made costume jewellery, and everything in between from individuals holding up our economy in no small part.

 Get behind the incredible women in your life.
 It can be a simple text to let them know you’re thinking of them and love them.
 Sending out wishes to the women in your life makes them feel appreciated and extra special.

 It is also a way to acknowledge their importance and presence in your life.
 For example, you could post favourite photos of them or promote their work on social media.
 You can do anything to show your appreciation to your grandmother, mother, sister, daughter, co-worker, spouse, or friend.
 They will appreciate a simple message or call and love the gift, dinner or treats.